 - To undertake a review and revision of the electoral roll as necessary.

-- To publish your name and address, by exhibiting the roll in the parish church or the church website.
-When you apply to have your name added to the church electoral roll, the automatic legal consequence as stated in the CRR, (Part I Formation of the Roll 1(8) and Revision of Roll and Preparation of New Roll 2(1), 2(3) and 2(7)) is that your name and address will be published, and by submitting your application form you are making that data public.
+- To publish your name, by exhibiting the roll in the parish church or the church website.
+When you apply to have your name added to the church electoral roll, the automatic legal consequence as stated in the CRR, (Part I Formation of the Roll 1(8) and Revision of Roll and Preparation of New Roll 2(1), 2(3) and 2(7)) is that your name will be published, and by submitting your application form you are making that data public.